Skip to main content

 HS Special Education Teachers:

-Mrs. Jerri Jensen Mr. Brian Battle Mrs. Rebecca Slade Mrs. Colleen Healey Mrs. Brenda Boylan
+Mrs. Jerri Jensen Mr. Brian Battle Mrs. Rebecca Slade Mrs. Colleen Healey Ms. Janice Crawford

 Elementary Special Education Teachers: